Traders should refrain from giving oxygen to a political party: Firdous

 Just ahead of Prime Minister Imran Khan’s visit to US, Pakistan has decided establishment of China Pakistan Economic Corridor (CPEC) Authority under the jurisdiction of Planning Ministry.

-“We have decided to establish CPEC Authority under Ministry of Planning and legislative bill will soon be introduced to this effect,” Federal Minister for Planning Makhdoom Khusro Bakhtyar said during a joint news conference, along with Adviser to PM on Information & Broadcasting Firdous Ashiq Awan here at PID on Saturday.
+“We have decided to establish CPEC Authority under Ministry of Planning and legislative bill will soon be introduced to this effect,” Federal Minister for Planning Makhdoom Khusro Bakhtyar said during joint news conference along with Advisor to PM on Information & Broadcasting Firdous Ashiq Awan here at PID on Saturday.